ZelalemG/ZelalemG/README.md

 - 👋 Hi, I’m @ZelalemG
-- 👀 I’m interested in Solidity and Pact languages
+- 👀 I’m interested in Solidity and Rust programming languages
-- 🌱 I’m currently working and exploring more on Blockchain technologies (DApps, DeX, DeFi...)
+- 🌱 I’m currently working and exploring more on Blockchain technologies (mainly on Ethereum and NEAR Protocol)
-- 💞️ I’m looking to collaborate on Ethereum and Kadena chains
+- 💞️ I’m looking to collaborate on Ethereum and NEAR Protocol chains
 - 📫 You may reach me out via midzele@gmail.com

 <!---